bpi/bhq_translation/tua.md

 aff ath

 ### Removal of sounds-pairs
 If you strongly feel that a sound pair will not work in your language we offer the option to remove this pair from the stimulus set.
+Please advise which pairs you want removed.

 ### Customize the tutorial text
 You can also customize the tutorial text to include information about some of the sounds.
 You might want to add some text regarding unfamiliarity of the sounds.
 E.g.,